HugoDF/alpine-test-utils/README.md

 Utilities for testing Alpine.js components.

-**This library allows you to quickly and easily write tests for Alpine.js applications via Node.js using any testing library.**
+**This library allows you to quickly and easily write tests for Alpine.js applications via Node.js using _any testing library_.**

 This project is not officially affiliated with Alpine.js, it's maintained by community members.
 For any feedback, questions or issues, please create [issues](https://github.com/HugoDF/alpine-test-utils/issues) and [pull requests](https://github.com/HugoDF/alpine-test-utils/blob/master/README.md#contributing) or merely upvote or comment on existing issues or pull requests.